+• If optimal solutions cannot be efficiently obtained in practice, the only possibility is to trade optimality for efficiency.

+• Approximate algorithms,

-- If optimal solutions cannot be efficiently obtained in practice, the only possibility is to trade optimality for efficiency. - Approximate algorithms, often also called heuristic methods or simply heuristics, seek to obtain good, that is, near-optimal solutions at relatively low computational cost without being able to guarantee the optimality of solutions.
+- often also called heuristic, hill climbing, or iterative improvement - seek to obtain good, that is, near-optimal solutions at relatively low computational cost without being able to guarantee the optimality of solutions.